okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-oidc-guide/protocol-level-requirements/index.md

 ### Authorization Code flow

-For OIDC applications destined for the OIN, Okta recommends building a "web" application with a dedicated server-side back end capable of securely storing a Client Secret and exchanging information with an authorization server through trusted back-channel connections.
+For OIDC applications destined for the OIN, Okta recommends building a "web" application with a dedicated server-side back end that is capable of securely storing a Client Secret and exchanging information with an authorization server through trusted back-channel connections.

 If you are planning to build a Single Page App (SPA), see the [Authorization Code flow with PKCE](#authorization-code-flow-with-pkce) section.